-Why its Stupid to Measure ROI
+Why it’s stupid to measure ROI

-ROI is very short term focused
+ROI is very short-term focused

-ROI ignores processes leading to increased ROI
+Assessing ROI ignores processes leading to increased ROI

 ROI measures commonly ignore secondary transmission

-Its difficult to tease out the effects of any one activity
+It’s difficult to tease out the effects of any one activity

 They’re talking even if you’re not listening